Onion Collective in Ubud, Bali

 Diving deep into Bali culture: Fred B. Eiseman Jr.

-His bestseller sekala & Niskala supplied generations of travellers with a fundamental introduction to Bali culture – little known however many of his other writings.
-It seems, no Expad dived deeper into Bali culture than Fred B. Eiseman Jr (1926-2013), who even published the first dictionary on Balinese language.
+His bestseller Sekala & Niskala introduced generations of travelers to the fundamentals of Balinese culture.
+However, many of his other writings remain little known.
+It seems that no expatriate delved deeper into Balinese culture than Fred B. Eiseman Jr. (1926–2013), who even published the first dictionary of the Balinese language.

-Reaching out to shoot an interview with him 2014, I was sad to hear he passed away just the year before.
+When I reached out in 2014 to request an interview with him, I was saddened to learn he had passed away just the year before.

-Most of his books were just self-published, hand-copied in small editions and sold in a few places like Ganesha bookstore in Ubud.
+Most of his books were self-published in small editions, often photocopied by hand and sold in a few local outlets such as Ganesha Bookstore in Ubud.

-Many decades Eiseman Jr. spend in his second home Bali, but his stunning biography shows a curious explorer far beyond Bali.
+Eiseman Jr. spent many decades in his second home, Bali, but his remarkable biography reveals a curious explorer with interests far beyond the island.

-Born in Mark Twains Missouri 1926, nature and indigenous culture soon became his passion.
-11 years old he visited the Great Canyon the first time in 1937.
-At the age of 12 he joined Prairie Trek Expeditions in the South West in his summer school holidays.
+Born in Missouri—Mark Twain’s home state—in 1926, Eiseman developed an early passion for nature and indigenous cultures.
+At age 11, he visited the Grand Canyon for the first time in 1937.
+By 12, he was already joining Prairie Trek Expeditions in the American Southwest during his school holidays.

-In war time he completed his studies and became a highly acclaimed teacher in the 50s, teaching Earth science, chemistry, and physics, publishing on these topics and receiving a a nation-wide teacher award 1959.
-In school holidays he would continue to explore the Grand Canyon, becoming an experienced river guide and a good friend of Hopi and Navajo Indians.
+During wartime, he completed his studies and became a highly respected science teacher in the 1950s, teaching earth science, chemistry, and physics.
+He also published on these subjects and received a national teaching award in 1959.
+During his school breaks, he continued exploring the Grand Canyon, eventually becoming a skilled river guide and a close friend of both Hopi and Navajo communities.

-Fred Eiseman Jr. died April 6, 2013 in Arizona, his ashes have been returned to Bali.
+Fred B. Eiseman Jr. passed away on April 6, 2013, in Arizona.
+His ashes were returned to Bali.

 Works by Fred B. Eiseman Jr.